redhat-openstack/website/source/install/quickstart.html.md

 wiki_last_updated: 2015-06-30
 ---

-# RDO quickstart: Proof of concept for single node
+# Packstack quickstart: Proof of concept for single node

-If you want to spin up a proof of concept cloud on one node, this is the place to be.
+Packstack is an installation utility that lets you spin up a proof of concept cloud on one node.
 You will be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.

-If you are looking for instructions to deploy a production cloud, possibly with HA, see the [TripleO Quickstart](/tripleo).
+* If you are looking for instructions on how to deploy a production-ready cloud, possibly with HA, see the [TripleO quickstart](/tripleo).

-If you just want to try it out without installing anything, check out [TryStack](http://trystack.org).
+* If you just want to try out OpenStack without installing anything, check out [TryStack](http://trystack.org).

-These instructions are to install the current **Mitaka** release.
+This document describes installing the current **Mitaka** release.

 ## Summary for the impatient